AnjaWer/Diffusion-of-clean-cooking-practices-in-refugee-camps/README.md

 ## Files

-* Item model.py: Contains the model class and the agent class.
+* model.py: Contains the model class and the agent class.
-* Item server.py: Defines classes for visualizing the model in the browser using Mesa's modular server.
+* server.py: Defines classes for visualizing the model in the browser using Mesa's modular server.
-* Item ema.ipynb: Contains the experimentation and exploratory analysis of the model using the EMA workbench.
+* ema.ipynb: Contains the experimentation and exploratory analysis of the model using the EMA workbench.

 ## Further description